 Unlike most extensions, a loft conversion adds space without building over the garden.
 The only sacrifice is the space required to accommodate access via a new staircase.

-A project typically takes four to six weeks to complete and it is usually possible to continue living in your home whilst the loft is being converted.
+A project typically takes four to six weeks to complete and it is usually possible to continue living in your home while the loft is being converted.

 When assessing the potential of your loft for conversion, measure the space where there is a clear headroom of 2.0-2.1m or more between the joists and rafters.
 Once the floor has been built up and the roof insulated, this will leave you with around 1.9-2.0m of headroom, which is the minimum practical ceiling height.